Whether you are just starting, or you have been doing podcasting for many years, you need some sweet headphones.

 The Shure SRH840 is one of the best studio headphones on the market.
 It is well-priced and comes with great features.

 One of those features is the incredible sound quality.
-It offers a pretty natural and flat response.
+It offers a great natural and flat response.
 What makes this gadget a candidate for the best studio headphones is the fact that the bass is not incredibly prominent.

 It is also comfortable since the ear cups are not so deep and you can feel your ears getting in contact with the inner padding.